gagedoug13/MBT-Finder/README.md

     -filter the trails by either trail name and/or location.
     -view trails on the dynamic google maps page (clickable).
     -view and navigate the media page that displays mountain biking news.

+ ## Prerequisites
+    -Before you can run this project on your machine, you have to get your own API keys from MBT project and Google Maps API.
+    -Upon doing so just create a .env file and save the keys as variables to be accessed from the Main.js component.

 ## Run on your machine
     -clone the repository